clojuredocs/guides/articles/tutorials/introduction.md

 ## Vars

-The word "variable" isn't often used in Clojure because mutation in Clojure happens differently.
-You have symbols which refer to values.
-For example, from the top of this tutorial:
+Near the top of this tutorial is the following definition:

 {% highlight clojure %}
 (def the-answer 42)